unform/unform/.github/CONTRIBUTING.md

   - A subject:
     - Must be capitalized;
     - Must be limited to 50 characters or less;
-    - Must omit any trailing punctuation;
+    - Must omit any trailing punctuation.
+- The body:
+  - Must have a leading blank line;
+  - Each line must be limited to 72 characters or less.
+- The footer:
-- Header, body and footer must be separated by a blank line;
+  - Must have a leading blank line;
-- The following lines should have 72 characters or less;
+  - Each line must be limited to 72 characters or less;
-- Reference to issues and pull requests must be made in the last line.
+  - If needed, reference to issues and pull requests must be made here in the last line.

 You also should follow these general guidelines when committing: